omelale/duassis-drag-n-drop/README.md

-# Getting Started with Create React App
+#  Drag and drop functionality for the Duassis app

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+## This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: